3milesWind/TrionLink-DataBase/README.md

 might mess up
 2. should check if minunits & maxunits are numeric

+- Class
+1. current year should only be 2018?

 - Section
 1. should check if enrollmentlimit and waitlist are numeric